 Common authentication failures

 Email authentication breaks in predictable ways.
 An SPF record hits its lookup limit.
 A mailing list rewrites your message body and invalidates the DKIM signature.
-A subdomain sends mail without its own DMARC record, and alignment fails silently.
+A scanner reports DMARC policy not enabled.
+A sender receives 554 5.7.5 permanent error evaluating DMARC policy and needs to know whether the problem is DNS, alignment, or the recipient gateway.

-These guides walk through each failure category with the exact symptoms you will see in your DMARC aggregate reports, the diagnostic commands to pinpoint the cause, and tested fixes you can apply right now.
-Every guide follows the same structure: symptom, diagnosis, solution, prevention.
+These guides walk through each failure category with the exact symptoms you will see in DMARC aggregate reports, SMTP bounce logs, email headers, or TLS-RPT files.
+Every guide follows the same structure: the exact error, why it happens, how to diagnose it, how to fix it, and how to validate the result.

 SPF errors